How to Draw Pet Portraits for Money and Start a Business

 There are times when the pose is great but the image itself is too poor.
 Things can sometimes be rescued.
 There are workarounds.

-If the form is present but the focus is lost, if the eyes are semi-closed, or the ears are back and you want them forward, a scroll through google images will usually come up with the missing detail.
+If the form is present but the focus is lost, if the eyes are semi-closed, or the ears are back and you want them forward, try scrolling through Google images, it will usually come up with the missing detail.

 This will show you how to rescue your references: How to Plan and Compose Your Art: A Guide for Beginners

-All pet owners think their pets are unique, which they are emotionally, but a breed is a breed, and coat patterns apart, they won’t detect a difference.
-They will be delighted.
+All pet owners think their pets are unique, and they are, emotionally, but a breed is a breed, and coat patterns apart, they won’t detect a difference if you have to add some extra details from elsewhere.
+They’ll be delighted.

 When I’m sent a digital file or given a physical photograph, I always make the file into a physical photo.
 I find it easier to reference things than an image on a screen.
 Then I enlarge some photocopies roughly to the size that I want to draw them.